-They care about the land and dairy farming and their animals and their community.
-And they work hard.
-Well, all dairy farmer’s work hard, but these are the over achievers.
-They’re out there analyzing, scrutinizing, experimenting, researching, always looking how for ways to improve their practices.
-They take time for extracurricular activities also, being actively involved in their community.
+They care about the land, dairy farming, animals, and community.
+They work hard.
+Well, all dairy farmers work hard, but these are the overachievers.
+They’re analyzing, scrutinizing, experimenting, researching, and looking for ways to improve their practices.
+They take time for extracurricular activities to be actively involved in their community.

 The farm owns 350+ acres and uses 125 more.
-They grow their own feed and are able to sell some.
-Silver Valley Farm has won the forage contest at Maine Farm Days for their excellent forage.
+They grow their own feed and sell some.
+Silver Valley Farm won the forage contest at Maine Farm Days for their excellent forage.

 Silver Valley Farm always worked to improve the genetics of their herd.
 There is a new movement in dairy cow breeding for polled cows, meaning they do not grow horns.
 Silver Valley has used some polled genetics for a few years.
 They now have a number of polled females and several other cattle bred to polled bulls.

 Silver Valley Farm became so well-known for its quality of dairy cows that their bulls were used in artificial insemination programs for years.
 They are a valuable source of top-quality replacement heifers for other organic dairies.
 While the majority of their herd is Holstein, the Davis family also has some highly rated Brown Swiss.

 The Davis family ships its milk to Horizon Organic.
 In 2013, Silver Valley Farm received an honorable mention for the HOPE Award from Horizon Organic.
 This award is given to those who advocate for organic agriculture with the winner selected from over 600 Horizon producers nationwide.